lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Keep state migration scripts/tested and treat state as first-class artifact.
 - Keep deployments immutable and artifacts versioned.

-If you want, I can sketch a sample filtering snippet (hash-based sampling) or a small Jenkins/ArgoCD pipeline example for running the canary and verification steps.

 ## How do you perform performance benchmarking for streaming pipelines and interpret the results?
 Goal-first summary (one line)